knight-scott/TryHackMe-OWASP-Top-10-WriteUp/docs/index.md

 ## Conclusion

-This was an informative free room.
+This was an informative, free room.
 It's surprising to me how many vulnerabilities are the result of human error and I am looking forward to refining detection and exploitation in the pursuit of further hardening systems.

 ![Group photo](./img/misc/owasptop10.svg)